Hyundai i10 review - tech-filled and practical small car

 Interior space was generous in the old i10 but now it's even better.
 Increasing the car’s length between the front and rear wheels by 40mm has given the i10 rear legroom that's on a par with some cars in the next class up.
 It feels light and airy inside too and there are full-size electric windows all-round.
 A new dashboard with a large eight-inch touchscreen gives the i10 the modern tech its target audience of young buyers craves.
 The 252-litre boot is the same size as it was but it’s still class-leading, boasting more space than the Toyota Aygo X. Sadly, things under the bonnet aren't quite as advanced, which may disappoint some buyers.
 The 1.0 and 1.2-litre petrol engines have been carried over almost unchanged.

 The upgraded engine in the i10 N Line is somewhat more modern, with a turbocharger giving it a peppy 99bhp.
 This isn't quite as much power as the Volkswagen up!
-GTI but it adds a welcome dose of power and excitement to the i10, which also gets well-judged suspension updates and has more standard kit than the VW.
+GTI but it adds a welcome dose of power and excitement to the i10, which also gets well-judged suspension updates, a rorty exhaust, and has more standard kit than the VW.

-The i10 feels grown up on the road too, with its longer wheelbase and improved steering helping the i10 feel stable at higher speeds.
-It's still nippy around town but only if you stick with the manual gearbox; we’d recommend avoiding the ponderous automatic.
+The i10 feels grown up on the road too, with its longer wheelbase and improved steering helping the i10 feel stable at higher speeds – even if there’s quite a bit of road noise.
+It's still nippy around town but only if you stick with the manual gearbox; we’d recommend avoiding the ponderous automatic unless you have to drive one.